Frequently Asked Questions

 How will I know that my child is making progress?

 At the end of each map, your child will have to complete a quiz.
 After completion of this quiz you will receive a personalised email, describing your child’s reading progress and the skills and concepts covered.
-You also have your own parent dashboard, which displays a live, in-depth overview of the reading skills covered, number of books read and more.
+You also have your own dashboard (the Family Dashboard), which displays a live, in-depth overview of the reading skills covered, number of books read and more.

 How does Reading Eggs teach my child to read?

-The programme is a sequential series of lessons that starts at a complete beginner’s level.
-It develops essential reading skills in a progression that will take a non-reader through to a grade 2 reading level.
-Reading Eggspress then goes on to cover skills for children through to a grade 6 level.
+The program is a sequential series of lessons that starts at a complete beginner’s level.
+It develops essential reading skills in a progression that will take a non-reader through to a year 3 reading level.
+Reading Eggspress then goes on to cover skills for children through to a year 7level.

 Are there books to go with the online program?